amit112/React-Training/README.md

 ### Chapter 1 - Node Package Manager

 I have completed chapter Node package manager  .
-In this project i have learned about various node package commands and  how to create and publish node package.
+In this chapter i have learned about various node package commands and  how to create and publish node package.

 I have learned following things from this exercise .